 - Testing complete features – This is the testing of the complete customer experience, and this is something that QA teams can own and drive using rigorous automation.
 While this is an important component of testing, it should be understood that this is a process parallel to the mainline software delivery path and will always run slightly (and only slightly) behind the latest production system (we had put it inside the delivery path at Myntra because, at the time, we were not doing a good job with testing individual changes).
 It is however, very powerful in detecting regressions and also acts as a repository of information about how the system is expected to function.

 Splitting these two tracks and making separate teams responsible for both significantly broaden the testing bottleneck.

 We deploy complete features

 Feature development often works as a batch process.
 Developers design for the complete feature, and then implement the complete design in one go.
-In a way, the complete feature become the unit of work for developers.
+In a way, the complete feature becomes the unit of work for developers.
 This is okay for features of trivial size, but when we work on large features which touch many parts and layers of an application, this style of working creates a huge risk because multiple developers are doing the same thing.
 If all the changes come together just before deployment, there will be tons of conflicts and it is difficult to predict if all features are still working correctly.

-And I’m not even talking about the agile process of identifying sprint stories – this is even lower level than that.
-If a code change makes sense on its own (e.g. schema changes to create a new table in a database, core business logic which is not yet exposed via an API), what stops us from deploying it?
+I’m not even talking about the agile process of identifying sprint stories – this is an even lower level than that.
+If a code change makes sense on its own (e.g. schema changes to create a new table in a database, core business logic that is not yet exposed via an API), what stops us from deploying it?
 By holding it back, we are causing two problems:

 - Our teammates working in the same areas of code haven’t seen our changes – we may be stepping on each other’s toes.
 Getting small changes out there quickly avoids confusion later.